Dienstag, 31 Oktober 2017 18:47

 We are happy to announce that Prof. Poul E. Heegaard will visit our lab in November and will give a talk on dependability and survivability quantification.
 The talk is open and appropriate for any interested master, or PhD students who want to learn about dependability and survivability.
 Prof. Heegaard will be available the whole week for further discussions.

-If you are interested and want to listen to this talk, we kindly ask you to register yourself via this doodle registration until Nov 20th for organizational reasons.
-The room will be announced later.
+If you are interested and want to listen to this talk, we kindly ask you to register yourself via this doodle registration until Nov 22th for organizational reasons.

 From Dependability to Survivability Quantification